AndrewGuerrero/ng-caryll/content/effective_stl.md

 > `list:remove` actually removes an element from its container.
 Inconsistent, but true.

 > `unique` is another function that requires `erase`.
-Also, `list::unique` actually removes adjacent
+True to form, `list::unique` actually removes adjacent
 > duplicates from it's container as well.

 ### Item 33: Be wary of `remove`-like algorithms on containers of pointers

 [Item 32](effective_stl#item-32-follow-remove-like-algorithms-by-erase-if-you-really-want-to-remove-something)
-describes how the `remove` algorithm can re-assign "removed" elements.
-When using containers with dynamically allocated objects, pointers get reassigned leading to objects with no pointers to them.
+describes how the `remove` algorithm can re-assign `remove`d elements.
+When using containers with dynamically allocated objects, pointers get reassigned; the objects become leaked memory.

-In many cases `partition` can be used in place of `remove`.
-Another way is to `delete` the pointers and set them to `null` before using the `erase-remove` idiom.
+Often, `partition` can be used in place of `remove`.
+Or, `delete` the pointers and set them to `null` before using the `erase-remove` idiom.

 ``` cpp